-Hollywood Stars Make Video, Defiantly Singing “I Will Survive” Ahead of Trump’s Inauguration
+Hollywood Stars Make Video Defiantly Singing ‘I Will Survive’ Ahead Of Trump’s Inauguration

 — Europa Press (@europapress) January 12, 2017

-There have been plenty of rumblings in Hollywood since Mr. Trump won the elections.
-One of the most noteworthy events so far this year was Meryl Streep making a speech against the president-elect at the 17th edition of the Golden Globes which held last Sunday.
+There have been plenty of rumblings in Hollywood since Mr. Trump won the election.
+One of the most noteworthy events so far this year was Meryl Streep making a speech against the president-elect at this year’s Golden Globes.
 The 67-year-old actress had revealed that Trump was not setting a good example for the rest of the world after he mocked a disabled reporter during one of his campaigns.

-Many Trump supporters rallied to his aid on Twitter, adding that he did not care what celebrities said about him.
-The 70-year old politician had taken to Twitter and attacked the Postcards From the Edge actress as being one of the most over-rated actresses in Hollywood.
+Many Trump supporters rallied to his aid on Twitter, adding that the president-elect does not care what celebrities said about him.
+The 70-year-old politician had taken to Twitter and attacked the Postcards from the Edge actress as being one of the most over-rated actresses in Hollywood.
 He also called her a “Hillary flunk who lost big.”

 Liberal snowflake Hollywood stars come under fire for 'pathetic' video which shows them singing 'I Will Survive'